tripolious/searcher-cookbook/onchain-calculation/README.md

 ```

 You will see two different calculations for trades.
 One is profitable and one is not.
-Checkout test/OnChainCalc.t.sol for some notes regarding the calldata to the contract.
+Checkout test/OnChainCalc.t.sol and src/OnChainCalc.sol for some additional notes regarding the calldata.

 ```go
 go run main.go